John Dix Fisher

-John Dix Fisher (March 27, 1797 – March 3, 1850) was a physician and founder of Perkins Institution for the Blind in Boston, Massachusetts.
+John Dix Fisher (March 27, 1797 – March 3, 1850) was a medical doctor and founder of Perkins Institution for the Blind in Boston, Massachusetts.
 He is credited with introducing the stethoscope into the United States and was an early advocate for the practice of mediate auscultation.
 He discovered what was called "cephalic bellows-sound" or "cerebral murmur", a phenomenon related to cerebral circulation which was thought to be a physical symptom of diseases of the brain.
 He was a founding member of the American Statistical Association.

 Early life

 John Dix Fisher was born in Needham, Massachusetts, the youngest of the six sons of Aaron and Lucy (Stedman) Fisher.
 The Fisher family was descended from Anthony Fisher, one of the signers of the Dedham Covenant in 1636.
 All six sons were self-made men who became successful merchants, traders and professional men in Dedham and Boston, Massachusetts.

 With the support of his older brothers, Fisher entered Brown University, graduating in 1820.
 After receiving his M.D. degree in 1825 from what was then called Massachusetts Medical College of Harvard University, he immediately accompanied his brother, the artist Alvan Fisher, on a trip to Europe.
 In Paris, he pursued his professional studies with such eminent physicians of the period as René Laennec, inventor of the stethoscope; Gabriel Andral, distinguished pathologist; and Alfred Velpeau, renowned for his knowledge of surgical anatomy.